zarf-dev/zarf/docs/4-user-guide/6-vscode.md

 1. Open VS Code
 2. Install the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) by RedHat.
-3. Open the VS Code`settings.json` file by typing `CTRL/CMD + SHIFT + P`.
+3. Open the VS Code command pallete by typing `CTRL/CMD + SHIFT + P`.
-4. Use the search bacr to search for `Preferences: Open User Settings (JSON)`.
+4. Type `Preferences: Open User Settings (JSON)`into the search bar to open the `settings.json` file.
-5. Add the below to your config, or modify the existing `yaml.schemas` object to include the Zarf schema.
+5. Add the below to the settlings.json config, or modify the existing `yaml.schemas` object to include the Zarf schema.

 ```json
   "yaml.schemas": {